mor1/frenetic-ocaml-openflow/README.md

 Building from Source
 --------------------

+If you want to write an async-based controller:

+    $ opam install openflow async

+This installs the `openflow.async` subpackage.

 If you want to write a lwt-based controller:

     $ opam install openflow lwt

-This installed the `openflow.lwt` subpackage.
+This installs the `openflow.lwt` subpackage.

 If you just want serialization support: